BRajendra10/node-JS/bookserver/readme.md

 npm run dev
 ```

-The server will run on the port defined in `.env` (default `5000`).
+The server runs on the port defined in `.env` (default: `5000`).
-Ensure MongoDB is running locally or your Atlas cluster is accessible.
+Make sure your MongoDB instance or Atlas cluster is accessible.

 ---